GoogleCloudPlatform/compute-archlinux-image-builder/README.md

 $ gcloud compute instances create INSTANCE_NAME --image=IMAGE_NAME
 ```

-The Google Cloud Storage file is no longer needed, so you can delete if you
+The Google Cloud Storage file is no longer needed, so you can delete it if you
 want:

   ```console